The Vanishing (1993 film)

-The Vanishing is a 1993 American psychological thriller film directed by George Sluizer and starring Jeff Bridges, Kiefer Sutherland, Nancy Travis, and Sandra Bullock.
+The Vanishing is a 1993 American psychological thriller horror film directed by George Sluizer and starring Jeff Bridges, Kiefer Sutherland, Nancy Travis, and Sandra Bullock.
 It is a remake of Sluizer's 1988 French-Dutch film of the same name.

 Plot

 The film begins with chemistry professor Barney Cousins at his cabin, seemingly perfecting methods in which to conduct a successful kidnapping.
 He is so dedicated to his work that his wife Helene and his daughter Denise suspect he is having an affair.

 Jeff Harriman goes on vacation with his girlfriend Diane Shaver, who vanishes without a trace at a gas station.
 Three years later, Jeff has become obsessed with finding out what happened, posting fliers and following leads relentlessly.
 Exhausted, he stops at a diner and meets a waitress named Rita who sympathizes with his plight and looks after him.
 A year later, the two are a couple and have settled in an apartment in Seattle.
 Jeff, who is attempting to write a novel, meets with a publisher who suggest that he write a book about the disappearance.
 Knowing this will upset Rita, he hides his project, buys a used military uniform at a surplus store and uses army reserve drills as a cover to continue his search.
 One weekend, Rita accesses Jeff's computerized rough draft of a book.
 After reading it, she discovers it's actually about Diane's disappearance.
 Rita tracks Jeff to his motel room and angrily confronts him.
 Jeff finally tells the truth about how Diane disappeared.
 Following Rita's ultimatum, Jeff abandons his search for Diane.

 Some months later, Barney is on campus and discovers Diane's missing posters covered with other fliers.
 He surmises that Jeff has given up his quest for the truth.
 He decides to bait Jeff by sending him a letter to meet him at a country club to learn the truth about Diane, which Jeff does.
 While Barney secretly watches, Rita confronts Jeff again and tells him they are done.
 Rita records an outgoing answering machine message at their home, indicating that she has broken up with Jeff.
 When Jeff returns, he changes the message without Rita knowing.
 Barney arrives at Jeff's door and admits that he was responsible for Diane's disappearance.
 Jeff attacks him and demands answers.
 Barney promises to show Jeff what happened to Diane, but only if he agrees to go through exactly the same thing she did.
 Barney explains about his past: he broke his arm after jumping off a roof when he was little, and when he became a husband and father years later, he saved a girl from drowning.
 He states that this experience led him to an epiphany: With capability of great good also, could there come capability of great evil?
 The kidnapping of Diane was an attempt to answer that hypothesis.